-I’m very excited to participate in a new endeavor and pen the initial blog post for the Texas New Mexico Hospice Organization.
+I’m very excited to participate in this new endeavor, and pen the initial blog post for the Texas New Mexico Hospice Organization.
 As the President of the Executive Board, I had the recent privilege of attending the Council of States meeting in Washington, D.C. with Executive Director Larry Farrow.
 It had been nearly 20 years since I last attended this meeting, but the same energy was present in the discussion of pressing issues that we all face across the country.
 Topics such as short lengths-of-stay, increased regulatory scrutiny, labor shortage, and the continued drive towards meaningful outcomes measures – issues that we wrestle with frequently here in Texas and New Mexico – were of obvious importance on the national stage as well.

 One topic in particular, which I learned about while attending a conference in Phoenix in early February, rose to the forefront as one of the most prominent issues of the day: elimination of the Medicaid room and board pass-through.
 While it seems like an unlikely goal to set, it would free hospices of all manner of administrative burdens in having to act as intermediary between state Medicaid programs and skilled nursing facilities/nursing facilities for our patients that call such a facility home.
 Several states are already well on their way to eliminating the pass-through.
 There were no fewer than five states who are working through different phases of this arduous, but worthwhile journey.